cjohnson/umichvpn/README.md

 - `$ ./umichvpn connect` - Connect to the University of Michigan VPN.
 - `$ ./umichvpn disconnect` - Disconnect from the University of Michigan VPN.
+- `$ ./umichvpn status` - Retrieve status of the University of Michigan VPN connection.